dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/semantic-structure-and-navigation.md

 ---
 title: "WAS Notes: Semantic Structure and Navigation | Writing | Dustin Whisman"
 description: "What are the best practices for writing semantic markup that is as accessible as possible?"
-articleTitle: "WAS Notes: Semantic Structure and Navigation"
+articleTitle: "Semantic Structure and Navigation"
 layout: default
 date: 2023-04-06T00:00:00.000Z
 tags: